esbmc/esbmc/BUILDING.md

 | Z3        | no       | 4.8.9           |
 | Bitwuzla  | no       | 0.2.0           |

-The version requirements are usually pretty stable, but can change between releases.
+The version requirements are stable but can change between releases.

 ## Installing build tools and basic dependencies

-We need to install some dependencies before moving into next steps.
+We need to install some dependencies before moving into the next steps.

 All of them are listed in the following installation command: